Email FacebookTwitterMenu burgerClose thin

 To become a CPA you will need to complete certain educational requirements and the CPA exam.
 In addition, you need to have experience in public accounting.

-After passing the exam, you will need to have experience in public accounting before you can get certification as a CPA.
+After passing the exam, you must gain public accounting experience before becoming certified.
 The exact experience requirements vary by state.
 Most states require one to three years of doing accounting work, but the exact type of firm you work with is usually flexible.
 For example, Alabama only requires one year in public accounting or two years in industry, business, government or college teaching.

 General Requirements for Becoming a CFP

-The Certified Financial Planner Board of Standards oversees the CFP certification.
+The Certified Financial Planner Board of Standards administers the CFP certification.
 In comparing CPA vs. CFP, CFP applicants also have to meet education requirements, pass the CFP exam and have proper work experience.

 To earn a CFP, you need to have at least a bachelor’s degree with some college-level study in financial planning.
 Once you’ve met that educational requirement, you can take the exam.
 The exam takes place in a single day during two three-hour sessions.
-The exam is entirely multiple choice and it uses real-life situations to assess your ability to use broad financial planning knowledge.
+The multiple-choice exam uses real-life scenarios to test financial planning knowledge.
 As for experience, all CFP applicants must have 6,000 hours of experience with financial planning or 4,000 hours through an apprenticeship program.

 Bottom Line